-Other Information than the annual accounts
+Information other than the annual and consolidated accounts

-This document also contains other information than the annual accounts and is found on pages 3-25.
+This document also contains information other than the annual and consolidated and this is presented on pages 3-25 and 108-110.
 The Board of Directors and the President are responsible for this other information.

-Our opinion on the annual accounts does not cover this other information and we do not express any form of assurance conclusion regarding this other information.
+Our opinion regarding the annual and consolidated accounts does not include this information, and we make no statement of assurance regarding this other information.

-In connection with our audit of the annual accounts, our responsibility is to read the information identified above and consider whether the information is materially inconsistent with the annual accounts.
+In connection with our audit of the financial statements, it is our responsibility to read the information identified above and determine whether there are any significant inconsistencies with the financial statements.
 In this procedure we also take into account our knowledge otherwise obtained in the audit and assess whether the information otherwise appears to be materially misstated.